Sound of Charlotte Blog

 Take a journey backstage to see what goes into producing your Charlotte Symphony's virtual Classical Series Reimagined.
 From the musicians and conductors to stagehands and video producers the work of many hands comes together to create the concerts that stream directly to your living room.

 There are many more opportunities to experience your Charlotte Symphony from the comfort of your own home.
+Subscribe today for exclusive content, extended access to each concert, and save 10%.
 Explore the Classical Series Reimagined!
 Read more

 Your Charlotte Symphony's virtual concerts have already been viewed by thousands of people and received widespread acclaim, with a critic from Classical Voice North Carolina observing that, "the Charlotte Symphony's [virtual concert series] demonstrates the persistence and resilience of the arts and artists and the organization's commitment to its musicians, as well as its listening community."